SIGN IN / UP

 opened image

-In this article, we will look at how to install Nginx using Docker Compose on a host server and configure it so that we can view the index.html file in the browser on port 9999.
+In this article, we will look at how to install Nginx using Docker Compose on a host server and configure it so that you can view the index.html file in a browser on port 9999.

 Installing Docker and Docker Compose

 Before you start, make sure you have Docker and Docker Compose installed on your host server.
-If they are not already installed, you can install them by following the Docker instructions for Centos 7 and for Ubuntu 20.04 and Docker Compose.
+If they are not yet installed, you can install them by following the instructions for Docker for Centos 7 and for Ubuntu 20.04 and Docker Compose.

-Creating an index.html file on the host server
+Creating the index.html file on the host server

-The first step is to create an index.html file on the host server.
-We will use it to demo Nginx when we run it in a Docker container.
+The first step is to create the index.html file on the host server.
+We will use it to demonstrate Nginx when we run it in a Docker container.
 You can create this file anywhere on the host server where you have write access.
 In this example, we will create it in the /var/www/html directory.

-Run the following command to create a directory and change into it:
+Run the following command to create the directory and navigate to it:

 mkdir -p /var/www/html && cd /var/www/html